-In March 2016 we finally see the launch of the UltraHD Blu-ray player format with a $400 player from Samsung and titles from many studios.
+In March 2016 we finally see the launch of the ultrahd blu ray database player format with the price $400 player from Samsung and titles from many studios.
 These UltraHD discs will likely be the best sources of UltraHD content at home.
 This new format offers 10-bits per pixel instead of the 8-bits of Blu-ray for better gradients and less banding, wider color gamuts that are closer to what you see in the movie theater, high dynamic range with brighter highlights that better represent real life, and better compression for a sharper image.
 Overall the format is a big step-up from Blu-ray which is the best physical media format available.

 There are some things to look out for, though.
 One main point of contention is that many movies aren’t mastered in 4K for the theater, but have their master done at 2K resolution.
 What this means can differ from title to title.
 Some movies, like Mad Max: Fury Road, are shot at 2.8K resolution on an Arri Alexa camera, and then have their special effects done at 2K resolution.
 So this title on UltraHD Blu-ray will benefit from more bits-per-pixel, wider color gamuts, better compression, and possibly high dynamic range.
 However it is upscaled to 4K as it was never shot in 4K.